 Clergy and Staff

-The Rev. Lane John Davenport
+The Rev. Lane Davenport

 Rector

 Photo of Father DavenportFr.
 Lane, who became rector of Ascension and S. Agnes in 1997, grew up in the Washington, D.C., area.
 While completing a B.A. in history at the University of California, Berkeley, he became interested in Christianity.
 After graduation, he worked on Capitol Hill, an experience that led to his baptism in 1988.
 Two and a half years later, he began seminary at St. Stephen's House, a Church of England theological college, and earned a B.A./M.A. at Oxford University.
 He received a call from Ascension and St. Agnes to serve as curate in 1993.
 The following year, he became priest-in-charge.
 Fr.
 Lane married Amy Wilkins.
-They have one son, Tyler, and live in the rectory adjacent to the church
+They have one son, Tyler, and live in the rectory adjacent to the church.

 The Rt.
 Rev. James Winchester Montgomery